Torch-Theatre-Productions/ttp-website/src/pages/shows/queers/data/biodata/chris.md

 as well as tapping him on the shoulder for _Dexter_ over two years ago, which ultimately led to his involvement in _Mrs Pack_, _Dexter_ and _Verity_.
-Chris would like to dedicate this performance to his parents, who have always been a fountain of support, as well as all the ex-boyfriends that have given him enough angst to work with for this performance.
+Chris would like to dedicate this performance to his parents, who have always been a fountain of support, as well as all the ex-boyfriends that have given him the angst to work with for this performance.